stepantubanov/basic_config/README.md

 AppConfig.something.have_to_use_string_here
 ```

-* Easier to test.
+### Easier to test.

-You can stub our any config variable just like a normal method in your tests.
+You can stub out any config variable just like a normal method in your tests.

 ```ruby
 AppConfig.stub(:something).and_return('anything')